-- Vent: Boiler vents or flues shall extend directly up and discharge above the roof.
+- 1. Vent: Boiler vents or flues shall extend directly up and discharge above the roof.
 Sidewall discharges or configurations that require a booster fan are not acceptable unless approved by WCPSS.
-Vents for condensing-style boilers shall be factory-fabricated double-wall with Type 29-4C stainless steel inner wall and aluminized steel outer wall with an air gap.
-Vent shall be equipped with a condensate trap and neutralization tank. - 2.
-Combustion Air: Combustion air shall be ducted directly to the boiler where practical.
+Vents for boilers shall meet UL-1738 and be factory-fabricated double-wall with stainless steel inner wall and aluminized steel outer wall with an air gap, basis of design equal to Type 29-4C.
+Reference International Fuel Gas Code and boiler manufacturer installation data for application specific criteria for selected boiler applications.
+Vent shall be equipped with a condensate trap and neutralization tank, if applicable. - Combustion Air: Combustion air shall be ducted directly to the boiler where practical.
 Duct shall be stainless steel duct, polypropylene or PVC/CPVC Schedule 80 pipe.
 Configurations that require a booster fan are not acceptable unless approved by WCPSS.
 Combustion air that cannot be directly ducted shall be supplied to the boiler room through dedicated louvers with motor-operated damper(s).
-Boiler rooms with condensing-style boilers and non-ducted combustion air shall be equipped with unit heaters.
+Boiler rooms shall be equipped with unit heaters.